[this text is hidden]

 Making content accessible should be a part of your normal workflow, and does not need to take a great deal of time.
 Accessibility is best considered BEFORE you begin working on a course in Canvas.

-TMI strongly encourages the use of the built-in Canvas Rich Content Editor found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created files (i.e. PDF, Word, etc.).
-The Rich Content Editor has many features for accommodating accessibility requirements.
+TMI strongly encourages the use of the built-in Canvas Rich Content Editor (RCE) found in almost every tool within Canvas (i.e. Pages, Announcements, Assignments, Quizzes, etc.) whenever possible, and minimizing the practice of uploading (and maintaining) externally created files (i.e. PDF, Word, etc.).
+The RCE includes many features for meeting accessibility requirements.

 Files are generally more difficult to update and ensure accessibility compliance.